-Now that we have learned how ambien works, this pill comes in two different formulations which are ambien and ambien controlled release (CR).
-The former is the original version whereas the latter controlled release ambien is the modified extended release version.
+Now that we have learned how Ambien works, this pill comes in two different formulations which are Ambien and Ambien controlled release (CR).
+The former is the original version whereas the latter controlled release Ambien is the modified extended release version.
 The normal tablet works by making people fall asleep faster.
-The extended release version however has two mechanisms of action.
-Not only does it make people to fall asleep faster but it also helps them in maintaining undisturbed sleep throughout the night.
+The extended release version, however, has two mechanisms of action.
+Not only does it make people fall asleep faster but it also helps them in maintaining undisturbed sleep throughout the night.
 This is because the CR version is basically made of two layers.
 The first layer dissolved quickly which is what helps the person to sleep quickly and the second layer dissolves slowly over the night which provides continuous protection from sleep disorders.

 Is Ambien CR more expensive?

 Yes, given the advanced mechanism of this version it is more expensive than the normal one.
 The price variation of CR can range from 2 to 4 times the normal one.
 But people will not hesitate to purchase this version because of the great results it produces.
 Of late, the normal version of this pill is mostly available only as a generic formulation due to the expiration of the patent of the trademark company.
 The generic formulations are sold under different brand names but have the same active ingredient which is zolpidem.
 The extended-release version is known to stay in the blood for more than 3 hours upon administration.
 So, many doctors also tend to prescribe this version because it has a longer duration of action.

 Do both the versions come in same dosage strengths?